hellerve/blog/wip/Scheme_Macros_IV:_Deconstructing_Classes.md

 #### The initializer

 Now all that is left for us to do is create an initializer.
-We’re going to make this easy on us and reuse another macro named `defkeywords`.
-I will talk about the implementation of this macro in another installment of this series, for now I’ll just give you a little tutorial on how to use it, and then we will see how we can use it to implement a simple initializer.
+We’re going to make this easy on ourselves and reuse another macro named `defkeywords`.
+I will talk about the implementation of this macro in another installment of this series; for now I’ll just give you a little tutorial on how to use it, and then we will see how we can use it to implement a simple initializer.